sm7/sessionmark/README.md

 ### Wiring into any MCP client

 Any client that supports stdio MCP servers works.
-The server binary is `sessionmark-mcp` (installed alongside `bookmark` when you `pip install sessionmark`).
+The server binary is `sessionmark-mcp` (installed alongside `sessionmark` when you `pip install sessionmark`).

 **Verify the server starts:**